 “Just the men of Israel number 600,000!” he said, “not to mention women and children.
 Even if we slaughtered all the livestock we have and caught all the fish in the sea, it wouldn't be enough to feed this bunch of people for a month.”

 "And the Lord said unto Moses, Is the Lord's hand waxed short?
 Thou shalt see now whether my word shall come to pass unto thee or not" (verse 23).

 The Bible says in verses 31-32, “Now a wind went out from the Lord, and it brought quail from the sea and left them fluttering near the camp, about a day's journey on this side and about a day's journey on the other side, all around the camp and about two cubits (about 2 X18 inches) above the surface of the ground.
 And the people stayed up all day, all night, and all the next day, and gathered the quail. (he who gathered the least gathered ten homers*); and they spread them out for themselves all around the camp.”

-God provided so much meat for the Israelites, the scripture says, that eventually it became loathsome, or repulsive to them (verse 20).
+God provided so much meat for Israel, the scripture says, that eventually it became loathsome, or repulsive to them (verse 20).

 God kept His Word.
 He proved that His arm wasn't too short to miraculously provide.
-He proved that time and again to the Israelites, sometimes taking them from poverty to prosperity literally overnight!
+He proved that repeatedly to Israel sometimes taking them from poverty to prosperity literally overnight!

-Then one day, right in the midst of that impossible mess, the prophet Elisha declared a word from the Lord.
-He said to the Israelite king, “By this time tomorrow in the markets of Samaria, five quarts of fine flour will cost only half an ounce of silver, and ten quarts of barley grain will cost only half an ounce of silver”.
+Then one day, right during that impossible mess, the prophet Elisha declared a word from the Lord.
+He said to the Israelite king, "By this time tomorrow in the markets of Samaria, five quarts of fine flour will cost only half an ounce of silver, and ten quarts of barley grain will cost only half an ounce of silver."

 An officer of the king heard the prophecy and scoffed: “Look, if the Lord would make windows in heaven, could this thing be?”